leoshimo/vrs/docs/concepts.md

 ## Macros

-A macro receives source forms and generates code that becomes part of the calling program.
-Define one with `defmacro` and invoke it with `!`:
+A macro receives source forms and generates code.
+When execution reaches a macro call, Lyric runs the macro, compiles its result, and executes that code in the call's scope.
+This is runtime code generation.
+Define a macro with `defmacro` and invoke it with `!`:

 ```lyric
 (defmacro unless (condition & body)